SAP-samples/cloud-extension-ecc-business-process/mission/mock-server-setup/README.md

-# Set Up Mock Server
+# Configure and Test using Mock Server

 ## Clone the Mock Server